 What we buy matters.
 And, although we are limited because we have to import most of our products, we can still choose to make more sustainable purchases and work with vendors to help create a longer-term, consistent demand for these items.

-• The Official Event Programme, the Volunteer Guide, and the Butterfield Mile Programme are all produced digitally and available online versus printed and handed out at the respective events.
+- The Official Event Programme, Volunteer Guide, and Butterfield Mile Programme are all produced digitally and available online versus printed and handed out at the respective events.

-• Beginning in 2024, our event featured participant t-shirts, volunteer t-shirts, and 1/4-zip long sleeve shirts produced by Scimitar and made from recycled sustainable fabric.
+- Beginning in 2024, our event featured participant t-shirts, volunteer t-shirts, and participant and volunteer jackets produced by Scimitar and made from recycled sustainable fabric.
 We’re proud to partner with Scimitar, as they also embrace sustainability practices throughout their corporate value chain.

-• In addition to their “swag bag,” participants also receive access to a virtual race bag filled with discounts to local restaurants and merchants, reducing the need for paper coupons and flyers at number pickup.
+- In addition to their “swag bag,” participants also receive access to a virtual race bag filled with discounts to local restaurants and merchants, reducing the need for paper coupons and flyers at number pickup.
+The Virtual Race Bag is NEW & IMPROVED this year!
+You will receive a QR code that gives you special access in an e-newsletter the week before the race.
+This QR code will also be available at many locations throughout the Expo/Number Pick-up.
+There are discounts to restaurants, local attractions, clothing and speciality shoe stores and MORE.
+Don’t miss out!

-• In 2024 we debuted a new “Where to Eat” page on our website highlighting some of the restaurants that regularly feature local produce and seafood on their menus.
+- In 2024 we debuted a new “Where to Eat” page on our website highlighting some of the restaurants that regularly feature local produce and seafood on their menus.
 Dining at these restaurants is a great way for participants to support local farmers, bakers and fishermen, which helps Bermuda reduce its dependence on imported goods.
+New restaurants have been added for 2025!

 Resource Management